stolostron/rhacm-docs/about/known_issues.md

 ## Host adoption failed

 Bare metal hosts are not supported.
 An error message appears when you try to validate the host adoption.

+## Application not deployed after an updated placement rule

+If applications are not deploying after an update to a placement rule, verify that the `endpoint-appmgr` pod is running.
+The `endpoint-appmgr` is the subscription container that needs to run on endpoint clusters.

+You can run `oc get pods -n multicluster-endpoint` to verify.

+You can also search for `kind:pod cluster:yourcluster` in the console and see if the `endpoint-appmgr` is running.

+If you cannot verify, attempt to import the cluster again and verify again.

+## Unable to search using values with empty spaces

+From the console and Visual Web Terminal, users are unable to search for values that contain an empty space.